linear-b/gitstream/docs/cm-file.md

 This configuration is valid only when used in `.cm/gitstream.cm`, when defined in other `.cm` files this configuration is ignored.

+When added in the `cm` repository (i.e. at the organizational level), the specified users obtain administrative privileges to CM changes across every repository in the organization.
+Consequently, for every pull request that modifies a CM file in any of the repositories, the `config.admin.users` parameters are drawn from both the pull request repository and the `cm` repository.

 ##### `config.ignore_files`

 The `config.ignore_files` supports glob pattern matching that contains list of files to ignore, for example: